In: Uncategorized

 To contact me email ferraris AT danielbenami.com

-My blog posts are fed through to Twitter and I also have a Facebook fan page.
+I also have a Facebook fan page.

 Ferraris For All, my book defending economic progress, has just been published in an extended edition in paperback and on Kindle with a new chapter on the inequality debate.